godaddy/gasket/docs/upgrade-to-7.md

 - Created a new `@gasket/plugin-logger` to replace `@gasket/plugin-log`
 - The new logger is included by default in Gasket apps
 - Created `@gasket/plugin-winston` to customize the default logger
-- Added a per-request logger with updateable metadata
+- Added a per-request logger with updatable metadata
 - Updated the default redux logger to use the per-request logger
 - Updated presets to use the winston logger